 Whether the agency you are planning on running will be captive or independent, the price is set by the company the agency will represent.
 Independent insurance agencies have the benefit of working with different insurance companies and sort through different potential prices and packages available to their client.
 Those who opened a captive agency will only offer the packages from the insurance company they signed a contract with, which might not diversify the product enough for some clients.

 Keep in mind potential prices and options available to those in the area and complete some research on how the prices are holding up in the area you hope to open your business.

-- How many customers will you have?
+How many customers does the average insurance agent have?